coveo/ui-kit/packages/headless-react/typedoc/documents/hooks.md

 ## Usage

-1. Configure the Engine
+1. Create an engine configuration

-Define the controllers you need in the engine configuration.
+Define the controllers you need in your engine configuration.
 This example includes `Summary` and `ProductList` controllers:

 ```
 const config : CommerceEngineDefinitionOptions {